Table of Contents

 - Peasants and zamindars were angered by the heavy taxes on land and the unpopular revenue settlement followed by the Company.

 - Many among these groups were unable to meet the heavy revenue demands and repay their loans to money lenders, eventually losing the lands that they had held for generations.
-This result into rural indebtedness.
+This results in rural indebtedness.

 - Large numbers of sepoys belonged to the peasantry class and had family ties in villages, so the grievances of the peasants also affected them.

-- After the Industrial Revolution in England, there was an influx of British manufactured goods into India, which ruined industries, particularly the textile industry of India and thus resulting into mass unemployment.
-British rule brought misery to the artisans and handicrafts people.
+- After the Industrial Revolution in England, there was an influx of British manufactured goods into India, which ruined industries, particularly the textile industry of India and thus resulting in mass unemployment.
+British rule brought misery to the artisans and handicraft people.

 - Rani Lakshmi Bai’s adopted son was not permitted to sit on the throne of Jhansi.